microsoft/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

   model run took 31 ticks
   "tabby, tabby cat" with confidence of 0.931461 "Egyptian cat" with confidence of 0.065307
-  "Persian cat" with confidence of 0.000193
+  "tiger cat" with confidence of 0.002927
   ```

 ## License